BII-Lab/Yeti-Project/doc/Experiment-KROLL.md

 infrastructure for this experiment, it is straightforward, requiring no preparation in advance.

-We can do preparation and add the new KSK on 2016-07-08 (Friday).
+We can do preparation and add the new KSK on 2016-07-10 (Sunday).

-We can switch signing to the new KSK on 2016-08-01 (Monday), which is more than 30 days later.
+We can switch signing to the new KSK on 2016-08-12 (Monday), which is more than 30 days later.
 This will also set the revoked bit on the old KSK.

-The old KSK will be totally removed on 2016-09-01 (Thursday), which is more than 30 days after the revoked bit is set.
+The old KSK will be totally removed on 2016-09-14 (Thursday), which is more than 30 days after the revoked bit is set.